 The barracks for the Fort Snelling band originally housed about 28 military musicians.
 Built in 1903, the yellow brick band barracks features a three-story projecting bay with wooden porches on both sides on the first and second stories.
 The porches were originally open but the first-floor porches have now been enclosed.
 The second-story porches feature round, wooden columns to support the roof of the porch.
 Palladian windows add a graceful touch to the third story on both sides of the building.
-Inside, hardwood floors and tin-tile ceiling extended throughout the main floor.
+Inside, hardwood floors and tin tile ceiling extended throughout the main floor.
 The main floor includes a small kitchen, and each floor has its own bathroom.
-The building is in good condition, but the wooded porches are beginning to crumble.
+The building is in good condition, but the wooden porches are beginning to crumble.

 Fort Snelling was hit especially hard by the 1918-1919 influenza epidemic — in October of 1918, just the beginning of the outbreak, there were ten dead and over 500 sick soldiers at the fort.
 In order to slow the epidemic at the fort, an isolation hospital was needed to keep the sick away from the general population and act as overflow for the main hospital.
 Since the band barracks were right next to the hospital, it was an obvious choice.
 The barracks were quickly converted into an isolation hospital for soldiers.
 The first wave of the epidemic lasted until mid-November and things started returning to normal at the fort until a second wave hit just before Christmas.
 Again, the isolation hospital was filled to capacity with sick soldiers.
 By the end of February 1919, the epidemic contained.
 By summer, the outbreak was completely over and the band was able to move back into their barracks.